 - Vascular Ultrasound

-A Cardiac monitor is a small portable monitor that records a patient’s heart rhythm for 24 hours.
-It is a useful tool for patients with reoccurring symptoms that cannot be detected by a single ECG.
+A Cardiac Holter monitor is a small portable monitor that records a patient’s heart rhythm for 24 hours.
+It is a helpful tool for patients with reoccurring symptoms that a single ECG cannot detect.

 Cardiac Stress Testing

-Cardiac stress testing is used to diagnose abnormalities in the heart, most commonly, blockage of the coronary arteries.
-Patients are connected to a heart monitor and walk on a treadmill to increase the heart rate.
+Cardiac stress testing is used to diagnose abnormalities in the heart, most commonly blockage of the coronary arteries.
 This test is performed under the supervision of a Physician.
+Patients are connected to a heart monitor and walk on a treadmill to increase their heart rate.

-Electrocardiogram or EKG is a non-invasive diagnostic tool used to detect abnormalities in the heart's electrical activities.
+An electrocardiogram or EKG is a non-invasive diagnostic tool to detect abnormalities in the heart’s electrical activities.